emmilks/.dotfiles/README.md

 # Dotfiles

 My personal configurations for various programs I use.
-Scripts are also included in this repository.